ali-translator/buffered-translation/README.md

 </script>
 ```

-And then translate this buffer document:
+And then translate this buffered document:

 ```php
 use ALI\BufferTranslation\BufferTranslation;